Agnes Scott College: Media production on campus

-The college's campus has been used in many films and televisions shows:

 The campus has been a filming location for many productions, including the filming location for Windsor College in Scream 2, with its campus standing in for the fictional university where Sidney Prescott enrolls to escape her past.
-The college's Gothic architecture, particularly the main hall, provided the backdrop for many scenes, including the gazebo where a key reunion takes place.
+The college's Gothic architecture, particularly Agnes Scott (Main) Hall, provided the backdrop for many scenes, including the gazebo where a key reunion takes place.
 Complaints by students and alumni about disrespectful production crews and about sexist content in nonetheless rental-income-generating projects such as Road Trip: Beer Pong and Van Wilder: Freshman Year led to a new policy that requires school review of potential projects, responsibility training for crew members and extras, and at least one educational opportunity for students.